artsmia/tilesaw/readme.md

 Now you can start tilesaw (`npm start`).

-By default runs on port 8887, with tilestream on 8888.
+By default it runs on port 8887, with tilestream on 8888.
 To run it you'll need to set a few environment variables:

 ```
 PORT # 8887